aguilhermerg/Dashboards/README.md

 # Dashboards
-Other projects e case studies done during my learning process
+Other projects and case studies done during my learning process and other courses